 “Most powerful thing in medicine, perhaps with the exception of antibiotics, is the placebo effect.
 But most scientists spend their time trying to minimise it, not trying to utilise it.
 Making someone better through psychological means is seen as cheating.
 No you have to poison them, that’s how medicine works.”Rory Sutherland

-The really powerful insight that Rory provides and talks about in hundreds of different ways (he’s an ad man what do you expect) is that we’re obsessed with fixing reality, when we’d often be much better off, fixing our perceptions of it.
+The really powerful insight that Rory provides and talks about in hundreds of different ways (he’s an ad man what do you expect) he calls, Inner-vation!
+Not Inno-vation, our obsession with fixing reality, but the inner world where we’d be much better off, fixing our perceptions of it.
+Which by the way, has a remarkably similar definition to the scientific definition of the word.
 Things can exist in your head that do not exist in reality and vice versa.
 It was this little connection, that lit my fuse, flicked the light on and popped the viagra into my low mood.

 It’s definitely not, all in my head.
 Thanks Carl.